 - Immaterial amounts - If the amount is immaterial (TBD based on facts and circumstances), then the Self-Correction Program may be the best solution and you would simply calculate the Lost Earnings using the DOL's VFCP online calculator and remit that amount to the plan so it can be allocated to the affected participant(s).

 Payroll Clerical Errors – If the employee contribution or loan payment money was segregated from the employer’s assets in a timely manner but was simply allocated to the wrong participant or some other type of clerical error, this is not a late contribution.
 It's simply an error that simply needs to be corrected.
 You may want to consider the difference in the two participants' investment elections and the impact that would have on the growth of the contribution over that time.
 You may also need to consider the impact that a contribution assigned to the wrong contribution type or source would have on other aspects of the plan (compliance testing, loan repayment schedules, etc.)

-Missed Opportunity to Participate or failure to implement deferrals on payroll – If the participant was not given the opportunity to participate when they became eligible or if they decided to participate, but it was not implemented on payroll due to some administrative error – IRS prescribes a correction method that is essentially 50% of what their deferrals would have been during that time period.
-The IRS also mentions that a 3% SHNE contribution can be used in certain cases.
-You should also consider the impact that this would have on the plan’s ADP test for the year.
-Read the IRS’s guidance for more about fixing this issue - IRS page
+Missed Opportunity to Participate or failure to implement deferrals on payroll – If the participant was not given the opportunity to participate when they became eligible or if they signed up to participate, but their deferral deduction election was not implemented on payroll due to an administrative error – the IRS prescribes a correction method here - IRS page